Quick summary

 Websites employing pagination or infinite scroll might encounter challenges, as multiple pages dynamically load on a single URL.
 Without proper guidance, search engines might find it perplexing to identify the main content source.

-An ecommerce site with products loaded via infinite scroll might have alternative pages showcasing different product variants.
+An ecommerce site with products loaded via infinite scroll might have alternate pages showcasing different product variants.
 Without a clear canonical tag, search engines may struggle to recognize the definitive product page.

-How to find the ‘Alternative page with proper canonical tag’ status on Google Search Console
+How to find alternate page with proper canonical tag in Google Search Console

-1. Click on Alternative page with proper canonical tag.
+- Click on Alternate page with proper canonical tag.

-How we fix ‘Alternative page with proper canonical tag’ on Google Search Console
+Step-by-step: How to fix alternate page with proper canonical tag

 Step 1: Identify the canonical source